 Jackson is a somewhat small city located in the state of Missouri.
 With a population of 14,869 people and four constituent neighborhoods, Jackson is the 55th largest community in Missouri.

-Unlike some cities, Jackson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jackson who work in office and administrative support (14.05%), management occupations (10.82%), and sales jobs (9.28%).
+There are especially a lot of people living in Jackson who work in office and administrative support (14.09%), management occupations (11.97%), and sales jobs (9.97%).

-The per capita income in Jackson in 2010 was $23,743, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
-This equates to an annual income of $94,972 for a family of four.
+The per capita income in Jackson in 2010 was $26,585, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
+This equates to an annual income of $106,340 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include Irish, English, Dutch, and French .

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Russian.